msh9/codinginthetrenches.com/content/post/2014-09-10-java-arraylist-resize-costs.md

   - tips

 ---
 Today we will look at whether it’s worth developer time to pre-size ArrayList objects in Java application code.
-We will take a similar approach to the one taken in a prior post on how long it takes to handle an [exception in Java][1].
+We will take a similar approach to the one taken in a prior post on how long it takes to handle an [exception in Java]({{<ref "2014-09-01-how-long-it-takes-to-throw-an-exception-in-java.md">}}).

 <!--more-->